nextstrain/narratives/narratives/narratives_ncov_sit-rep_2020-08-XX.md

 # [Asia situation pre-June](https://nextstrain.org/ncov/asia/2020-07-31?dmax=2020-06-01&d=map&f_region=Asia&legendOpen)

-If we examie the situation in Asia based off genomes collected before June 2020, we see signs of both extensive within asia transmission as well as transmissions to and from other regions of the world.
+If we examine the situation in Asia from genomes collected before June 2020, we see signs of both extensive within Asia transmission as well as transmissions to and from other regions of the world.

 #### Interpreting the lines and colors